WillCollier/Tensorflow/README.md

 Uses the titanic dataset from google.
-Using linear regression between the nine features to estimate probability of survival. linear regression is fitting a line of best fit into the hyper-plane.
+Using linear regression between the nine features to estimate probability of survival. linear regression fits a line of best fit to the hyper-plane.

 Tensowflow returns probability of events, rather than a yes/no answer.